emiketic/emiketic.github.io/_posts/2018-04-02-sendbird-for-building-react-native-messaging-apps.markdown

   }

 ```
-* **createChannelWithUserIds()**: is a function Called to create a new channel.
+* **createChannelWithUserIds()**: This function is called to create a new channel.
 You should pass two user IDs or your opponent ID.
 It aims at returning a plain JavaScript object describing the channel.

 The best part about this is that you can pass information by passing additional arguments such as name, coverUrl,
 data, customType...